 The vinegar helps tenderize the chicken as it marinates.
 The honey and vinegar combo also work as a sort of brine to keep the chicken extra juicy.
 (You can read about brining here.)

-I discovered that if I reserved the marinade, I could turn it into a delicious, warm sauce to serve over the chicken and potatoes.
-And it is perfection, I promise you.
+And if you reserve the marinade, you can turn it into a delicious, warm sauce to serve over the chicken and potatoes.
+It is perfection.
 Think of all of these flavors as a sticky bbq sauce of sorts, only without the tomato sauce base.

-The more I’m making sheet pans dinners, the more I’m realizing it’s all about the timing.
+When making sheet pans dinners, it’s all about the timing.
 Sometimes you need to cook the meat longer than the veggies, so you roast that first, then add everything else later.
-It may not be as simple as putting everything into the oven at once, but I find it really does make a difference.
+It may not be as simple as putting everything into the oven at once, but it really does make a difference.

 In this balsamic chicken recipe, the chicken thighs go in first for a few minutes, then the potatoes are added, and last the asparagus.
-I hate, hate, hate overcooked asparagus.
+Do not overcook the asparagus.
 The quick 10 minutes is perfect to tender-crisp asparagus to accompany the soft, butter potatoes and tender chicken.

 The potatoes get an extra hit of rosemary and garlic.
 Is there anything better than herby roasted potatoes?!
 No, there isn’t.
-If I’m honest, I’d take a whole tray of just those.
 They do soak up the marinade a little, too, and develop a sort of glaze.
-Just make this.
-You probably don’t need any more convincing from me. ;)

 See that dark, caramelized glaze down there on the chicken and potatoes?
 So good.
-The chicken is so tender.
-That’s why I recommend skin-on, bone-in thighs.
+The chicken is so tender — especially if you use skin-on, bone-in thighs.
 Way more flavor and they tolerate a longer cooking time without becoming dry.
-But if you prefer chicken breasts, I’ve included some tips in the notes below the recipe.
-(And I won’t hold it again you if you go that route.
-It’s still delicious.
-You just have the tweak the timing a bit.)
+But if you prefer chicken breasts, there are some tips in the notes below the recipe.
+(You just have the tweak the timing a bit.)

 Rosemary Balsamic Chicken Recipe